-3.1 Purpose: Slides, photographs, videos, illustrations, art work, and any other type of visual aids appearing with the printed text in submissions or used in presentations (herafter referred to as graphics) should be included only to clarify technical points.
+Slides, photographs, videos, illustrations, art work, and any other type of visual aids appearing with the printed text in submissions or used in presentations (hereafter referred to as graphics) should be included only to clarify technical points.
 Graphics, which primarily promote a product or service, will not be allowed.

 Graphics should relate specifically to the technical presentation.
 General graphics regularly shown in, or intended for, sales presentations cannot be used.

 Names or logos of agencies or companies supplying goods or services must not be the focal point of the slide.
 Names or logos may not be shown.
-Names or logos of agencies or companies should only be shown on the first slide.
+Names or logos of agencies or companies should only be shown on the first and last slides.